jvanasco/g_analytics_writer/README.md

     AnalyticsMode.GA_JS - legacy `ga.js`
     AnalyticsMode.ANALYTICS - current/deprecated `analytics.js`
     AnalyticsMode.GTAG - current/future `gtag.js`
+    AnalyticsMode.AMP - amp plugin support, is a variant of `gtag.js`

 The default is currently `AnalyticsMode.ANALYTICS`, which has the smallest amount of network traffic.